biniyam69/AI-Contract-Lawyer/README.md

-# CONTRACT LAWYER RAG
+# OPTIMIZED CONTRACT LAWYER RAG

 ## Overview
-This repository contains the implementation of a Retrieval Augmented Generation (RAG) system for Contract Q&A. The project aims to build, evaluate, and improve a RAG system capable of answering questions related to legal contracts autonomously.
+This repository contains the implementation of a Retrieval Augmented Generation (RAG) system for Contract Q&A. In this project I aim to build, evaluate, and improve a RAG system capable of answering questions related to legal contracts autonomously.
 The system leverages Langchain, a leading LLM application framework, for development and evaluation.
+Fastapi for backend and React on the frontend.

 ## Objectives
 - Build a RAG system for Contract Q&A using Langchain.